 During the night of August 29, Pope gathered with his subordinates at his headquarters north of the Warrenton Turnpike on Buck Hill.
 The meeting produced no clear consensus, so Pope elected to delay issuing orders until the next morning after reassessing the situation.

 Around 11 a.m., Fitz John Porter sent an escaped prisoner to Pope’s headquarters with the warning that “no faith should be put in what he says.”
-The prisoner reported that Jackson was indeed retreating, as Pope had concluded.”
+The prisoner reported that Jackson was retreating, as Pope had concluded.
 Despite Porter’s admonition, Pope heard what he wanted to hear and ordered a massive “pursuit” of Jackson’s “retreating” force.

 Pope directed Fitz John Porter’s corps and John Hatch’s division to attack the western end of Jackson’s line near Deep Cut — the deepest point of the Unfinished Railroad.
 Simultaneously, Major General Samuel P. Heintzelman’s 3rd Corps (Army of the Potomac), aided by Brigadier General James B. Ricketts’ 2nd Division (3rd Corps, Army of Virginia), would assault the eastern end of Jackson’s line.
 Pope placed Major General Irvin McDowell in command of this two-pronged attack.

 Rickett’s men were the first to advance against the Southerners.
 By noon, they determined that Jackson was not retreating and that his line remained established along the Unfinished Railroad.
 With no hope of pursuing an enemy that was not in retreat, McDowell abandoned the operation against the enemy’s left flank.
-Forced to admit that his presumption that Jackson was retreating was incorrect, Pope chose to proceed with the assault on Jackson’s right anyway.
+Forced to admit that his presumption that Jackson was retreating was incorrect, Pope proceeded with the assault on Jackson’s right anyway.

-While the Rebels at Deep Cut engaged Porter’s Yankees, General Longstreet was busy preparing a diversionary assault on Pope’s left flank to draw attention away from General Jackson’s forthcoming attempt to turn the other end of Pope’s line.
+While the Confederates at Deep Cut engaged Porter’s Union soldiers, General Longstreet was busy preparing a diversionary assault on Pope’s left flank to draw attention away from General Jackson’s forthcoming attempt to turn the other end of Pope’s line.
 Longstreet planned the advance to begin at 5 p.m., but when he saw Porter’s troops in full retreat, Longstreet later recalled,